Panolof/beam-bigquery-etl-pipeline/CONTRIBUTING.md

 ## Documentation

 Update documentation as necessary, including inline comments, README.md, and files in the `docs/` directory.
+When adding new features like generator functions, make sure to document their purpose and usage.

 ## Continuous Integration